JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 `Dict`s are also used for data manipulation by `DataFrames.jl` (@sec:dataframes) and for data visualization by `Makie.jl` (@sec:DataVisualizationMakie).
 So, it is important to know their basic functionality.

-There is one other useful way of constructing `Dict`s.
+There is another useful way of constructing `Dict`s.
 Suppose that you have two vectors and you want to construct a `Dict` with one of them as `key`s and the other as `value`s.
 You can do that with the `zip` function which "glues" together two objects (just like a zipper):